 On March 6, 2017, Skeena provided an update on the Snip project and announced drill plans for the 2017 field season.
-Over 280,000 metres of historical surface and underground drill assays have now been reviewed and modelled along with the results from Skeena's 2016 drill program.
-A total of 15,000 metres of surface and underground drilling is planned, which should lead to an initial NI 43-101 Resource Estimate for release in late 2017.
+Over 280,000 metres of historical surface and underground drill assays were reviewed and modelled along with the results from Skeena's 2016 drill program.
+A total of 15,000 metres of surface and underground drilling is planned, which should lead to an initial NI 43-101 Resource Estimate for release in 2018.